-From now on, let's follow the risen Lord!

-Hey, get in tow with the Jesus who's overcome all obstacles - not even death can hold him!
-His plans never fail, and He's always on the move.
-Here's the final word...
-Today, it begins, it all begins...
+From now on let's follow the risen Lord!
+Let's get in tow with the Jesus who's overcome all obstacles - not even death could hold him!
+His plans have never failed, and Jesus is always on the move.
+Here's the final word this morning, Now it begins, it all begins...